fbpx

 Walk Details: 6.5 km/4 miles | 470 m/1,540 ft of ascent | approx. 3.5 hours

-Today we set off into the hills to summit the highest peak on the Island – Goatfell.
-Starting from the village of Corrie, we’ll enjoy a wonderfully scenic walk through forests and across open moorland before beginning the main part of the ascent.
-The push to the summit can be a little challenging but the views you are rewarded with from the top make it all worthwhile.
-The impressive granite ridges of the neighbouring Arran peaks stand tall above the skyline, while the surrounding panoramic views stretch all the way to Ireland on a clear day.
-Upon completing our descent, we’ll reward ourselves with a mouthwatering cream tea at Brodick Castle, the perfect way to celebrate a spectacular day in the hills.
+This morning, set off into the hills to summit the highest peak on the island – Goat Fell.
+Starting from the village of Corrie, enjoy ribboning your way through forests and across open moorland before beginning the main part of the ascent.
+The push to the summit can be a little challenging, but the views make it all worthwhile.
+Impressive granite ridges of the neighbouring peaks stand tall above the skyline, while panoramic views stretch all the way to Ireland on a clear day.
+Return to your hotel this evening and enjoy a cool drink in the historic walled garden.
 (B, L, D)

 X